 Which brings us to Detest, a name I was unfamiliar with until the digital promo for The End of All Ends appeared in my inbox.
 A quick scan of Metal-Archives reveals that these Swedes were a fairly busy bunch between 1988 and 1991, releasing a half dozen demo tapes and a five song vinyl EP (Thundersteel) before they split up and the band members moved on to other groups like Beyond Twilight and Nocturnal Alliance.

 The obscure metal archaeologists at Stormspell Records released a double-disc retrospective of Detest's demo and EP material (also called Thundersteel) in 2012.
-Now they've followed it up with The End of All Ends, a collection of 12 "new" Detest tracks which were written and partially recorded back in the day, but never completed due to the band's breakup.
-Vocalist/guitarist Micke Därth pulled these rough recordings out of the vault, gave them some tweaks and polish, and the result is an interesting slab of old-school heavy/traditional metal with an "epic" feel.
+Now they've followed it up with The End of All Ends, a collection of 12 "new" Detest tracks written back in the day for the band's full length debut album, but which were never recorded due to the band's breakup.
+Vocalist/guitarist Micke Därth rescued these tunes from oblivion in 2017 and the result is an interesting slab of old-school heavy/traditional metal with an "epic" feel.
 Put on your armor and your gauntlets, the olde beast is rising again!

 "Divide and Conquer"